florianziegler/whereabouts/README.md

 Each user can comfortably set her/his current location directly on the WordPress dashboard.

 ### A little help from Google
-Activate the use of the Google Geocoding and Timezone API in the settings: The Plugin will then set the time zone of your whereabouts automatically, when entering a new location.
+Activate the use of the Google Geocoding and Timezone API in the settings:

+You can then use the browser's geolocation API to determine your location, and the Plugin will automatically fetch the time zone of your whereabouts.

+Want to use another location?
+Just type in a location name and the plugin will get all the relevant information for you.

 You can also set the language in which the results of the api requests are returned.